 THE WARMEST place in Canada as winter approaches is generally southwest BC.
 It is also a time when rain seems to pour down endlessly from the skies.
 When there is a break in the dampness an icy chill can set in.
 Hands wrapped in mittens now hold umbrellas.
 Frost nips at the edges of coastal life.

 Boats are tucked into safe harbors.
 Only a few adventurers will go out when the waters get choppy.

 Parks empty as visitors drop off one by one like leaves from the branches of trees.
 Avid walkers step more briskly past vacant benches.

 Strutting birds will huddle with other birds no longer warmed just by their own feathers.
 Everything sheds ... everything falls into a messy muddle.
-The thorny, frail and brittle land in a heap at our feet.
+The thorny, frail and brittle land in a heap of dust at our feet.